bonardiana/twitter_locations/README.md

 # twitter_locations
-Creates a web - map with locations of friends of user`s twitter account
+Creates a web - map with locations of friends of user's twitter account
 ## Use
-Run a main.py, enter a twitter account you are interested in and web-map (My_map.html) wiil be createt in this folder.
-The pins are locations of your friends and if you place the cursor on them you will see their names.
+1. Run a fl.py
+2. You will get lines.
+From fifth wicj looks like :( * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit) copy adress and input it to the search bar
+3. Enter user nickname
+4. Enjoy the web-map
+## Web- map
+Web map conteins points with locations of your friends and theirs nicknames poped up due to cliking.